Qiskit-Partners/qiskit-runtime/README.md

 :rocket: Qiskit Runtime is now available on all IBM Quantum systems.
 Open-access users can only execute runtime programs on `ibmq_qasm_simulator`, but premium users can execute them on any systems to which they have access.
+Premium users are also allowed to upload Qiskit Runtime programs.
-You are an open-access user if `ibm-q/open/main` is your _only_ provider and you are a premium user if you have access to more than one provider.
+You are an open-access user if `ibm-q/open/main` is your _only_ provider, and you are a premium user if you have access to more than one provider.

 ---